freddiehaddad/oxidized/README.md

 ### Theme Configuration (`themes.toml`)

 The `plain_text` key controls the default color for text that has no specific syntax highlight.
+The snippet below mirrors the repository’s `themes.toml` defaults and includes all required UI keys, including the completion popup colors.

 ```toml
 # ###############################################################################